samlupton/Gemify/README.md

-Here’s a clear and professional `README.md` for your package:

----

 # 💎 FJGemUI

 **FJGemUI** is a lightweight SwiftUI package that provides scalable, stateless, and beautifully-rendered gem icons.
 Choose from **Ruby**, **Diamond**, **Sapphire**, or **Emerald** styles, with built-in support for dynamic scaling and stretching.
 Perfect for decorative UI elements, gamification, badges, or rewards systems.